Gretsch1963/Streaming-06-Smart-Smoker/README.md

 4. Execute the `producer_smoker.py` script.
 5. You will be prompted to open the RabbitMQ Admin website for monitoring queues if desired
 6. The producer will start sending sensor data to the named queues with a frequency of one reading every 30 seconds.
+7. Execute the each of the three listener files in a seperate terminate window.

 ## The following modules are used in this project: